-The biopolymer PHA has existed on Earth for millions of years when scientists first discovered polyhydroxybutyrate (PHB, in the PHA family) in 1925.
-Because fossil fuels were abundant, cheap and readily available in the 1920s, PHA’s material properties did not become commercially interesting until recently.
+The biopolymer PHA has existed on Earth for millions of years since scientists first discovered polyhydroxybutyrate (PHB, in the PHA family) in 1925.
+Because fossil fuels were abundant, cheap, and readily available in the 1920s, PHA’s material properties did not become commercially interesting until recently.

 As we become more aware of the scarcity of fossil fuels and environmental drawbacks of fossil fuel reliance, the desire for a sustainable alternative to petroleum-based plastics has grown.

 Who is Producing PHA Today?

 Globally, 20 or so biotech companies today are producing the biomaterial in their labs.
 Giant vats of naturally occurring bacteria are gradually trained to produce PHA.
 Through a process of systematically starving bacteria and then feeding them a specialized diet, scientists coax bacteria into storing the food they are consuming into fat, otherwise known as PHA.